kartik1998/node-lombok/README.md

 - The **`_id`** is auto incremented and storageMap looks like: `{ _id: object }`.

 <blockquote>
-If you use please don't define "_id", "getId()" and "static findById" in your class as they are already defined by the decorator
+If you use please don't define "_id", "getId()" and "static findById" in your class as they are already defined by the decorator <br/>
+You'll have to use @ts-ignore as a comment when calling `ClassName.findById` because ts doesn't recognize `findById` method
 </blockquote>

 ```ts